tiziano88/elm-protobuf-slides/slides.md

 ## protoc-gen-elm

--   Written in Go
+-   Written in Go.
--   No dependencies
+-   No runtime dependencies.
-    -   Not even runtime library (though it may change)
+    -   Not runtime library (though it may change).

 --